iCellate can access the very rare

 Circulating Tumor Cells (CTCs)

-To accurately diagnose cancer, the actual cells that spread the disease needs to be analyzed, so that their properties can be determined.
+Cancer diagnosis needs to properly capture and analyze those cancer cells that spread the disease, so that their properties can be determined, quickly and accurately.
 Those properties should then guide the clinical management of the disease.

-Cancer therapy prediction is currently guided by analysis of biopsies from the primary tumor.
-It is now known that metastases develop partially independently of the primary tumor and that biopsies therefore cannot be considered ideal bases for diagnosis.
+Cancer therapy prediction is currently guided in part by analysis of biopsies from the primary tumor.
+We now know that metastases develop partially independently of the primary tumor and that biopsies therefore cannot be considered ideal bases for diagnosis.
 This may explain some initial therapy failures.
-With the information now available through ongoing research, the details of the properties of the collective of CTCs are closer to what we need to base our diagnoses on.
+With the information we now have available through ongoing research, we expect that the details of the properties of the collective of CTCs are closer to what we need to base our diagnoses on.